MattHammond94/CV/README.md

 Full Stack Junior Developer

-Like my opening paragraph here, I'm currently a work in progress...
+Like my opening paragraph I'm currently a work in progress...

 ## Projects